isomerpages/mom-nwc/index.md

           url: ""
   - infobar:
       title: NWC 2022/2023 Guidelines
-      description: "The NWC 2022/2023 Guidelines were released on XX October 2023. "
+      description: "The NWC 2022/2023 Guidelines were released on 10 November 2023. "
       button: Read the guidelines
       url: /faq/
 ---